 Automated portfolio rebalancing is when a robo advisor automatically adjusts the allocation of assets within an investor’s portfolio to maximize returns.
-Usually, your account is rebalanced monthly to keep you on the right path towards your financial goals.
+Usually, your account is rebalanced monthly to keep you on the right path toward your financial goals.
 You can learn more about automatic portfolio rebalancing here.

 Dividend reinvestment is when the service recognizes the pay-out of a dividend, assesses the best way to reinvest that money, and does so automatically without any direction from you.
 This helps keep your portfolio from holding too much cash, which isn’t earning you any return on investment.
 Learn more about dividend reinvesting here.

 Tax loss harvesting is a slightly more complicated feature.
 In simple terms, it is the process in which the robo-advisor chooses the optimal time to sell a security that has experienced a loss.
 This is to offset taxes on other gains and profits.
 Learn more about tax loss harvesting here.